bevyengine/rfcs/networked_replication.md

 ## Implementation Strategy
 [Link to more in-depth implementation details (more of an idea dump atm).](../main/implementation_details.md)

-### What is required?
+### Requirements
-- In order for servers to send state to clients, `ComponentId` should be stable.
+- `ComponentId` (and maybe the other `*Ids`) should be stable between clients and the server.
+- Must have a means to isolate networked and non-networked state.
-- `World` should be able to reserve an `Entity` ID range, with separate metadata.
+  - `World` should be able to reserve an `Entity` ID range, with separate storage metadata.
-  - If merged, [#16](https://github.com/bevyengine/rfcs/pull/16) can probably be used to handle this cleanly.
+    - (If merged, [#16](https://github.com/bevyengine/rfcs/pull/16) could probably be used for this).
+  - Entities must be born (non-)networked.
+They cannot become (non-)networked.
+  - Networked entities must have a `NetworkID` component at minimum.
+  - Networked components and resources must only contain or reference networked data.
+  - Networked components must only be mutated inside `NetworkFixedUpdate`.
 - The ECS scheduler should support nested loops.
   - (I'm pretty sure this isn't an actual blocker, but the workaround feels a little hacky.)
-- Replicable components should only be mutated inside `NetworkFixedUpdate`.
-- Networked entities should have a `NetworkID` component at minimum.
-Could be auto-added.
-- Adding replicable components to non-networked entities should be avoided unless client-authoritative.

 ### The Replicate Trait
 ```rust
 // TODO